-Practical techniques and clear guidelines will be provided in six main areas:
+Practical techniques and clear guidelines will be provided in seven main areas:

-1. Business Analysis - goals, issues, and an integrating framework that works in real life

-- · A spectrum of techniques simplistic to overly complicated - The problem with list-based ("The system shall...") requirements approaches - A better approach a model-based framework including - · Goals and objectives - · Business Process Modelling - · Use Case Modelling - · Service Specification - Concept Modelling - The BA's role and how the techniques support current state to future state transitions - How Process Models provide context, and Concept Models provide a foundation for analysis - Case study - Using a Concept Model to discover the necessary Business Events, Services, and Use Cases - Clarifying process scope with a Process Scope Model and a Process Summary Chart - Sample Use Case and Service documentation - Understanding the relationship of Use Cases and Services to the Business Process - Progressive levels of detail for each technique in the framework Scope, Concept, Detail - Applying the framework in an Agile setting what to do and what not to do - Applying the framework in different methodologies

-2. Business Process Modelling review - identifying, scoping, assessing, and mapping Business Processes

-- Business Process themes simplicity, communication, and a holistic view - Confusion what actually is a Business Process vs. a Procedure vs. a Function? - · The impact of confusing Process and Function - Clarifying what the process includes with a Process Scope Model - Clarifying who the process includes and how it is supported with a Process Summary Chart - TRAC, the essential framework Trigger, Results, major Activities, Cases/Variations - Case Study using the Process Scope and Summary to encourage enthusiasm for change - The vital role of three clear process naming guidelines - An objective technique for discovering and demonstrating a true, end-to-end business process - · The critical role of performance measures
+- 1. Business Analysis goals, issues, and an integrating framework that works in real life - A spectrum of techniques simplistic to overly complicated - The problem with list-based ("The system shall...") requirements approaches - A better approach a model-based framework including - Goals and objectives - Business Process Modelling - Use Case Modelling - Service Specification - Concept Modelling - How Process Models provide context, and Concept Models provide a foundation for analysis - Case study - Using a Concept Model to discover the necessary Business Events, Services, and Use Cases - Clarifying process scope with a Process Scope Model and a Process Summary Chart - Understanding the relationship of Use Cases and Services to the Business Process - Framework: Three progressive levels of detail Scope, Concept, Detail - Applying the model-based approach in an Agile setting what to do and what not to do - 2.
+Business Process Modelling review identifying, scoping, assessing, mapping, and redesigning Business Processes - Confusion what actually is a Business Process vs. a Procedure vs. a Function? - Clarifying the what, who, and how of a process with Process Scope Models and Summary Charts - Case Study using the Process Scope and Summary models to encourage enthusiasm for change - An objective technique for discovering and demonstrating a true, end-to-end business process - Framework: A holistic approach the six enablers of process performance - Framework: "You can't be great at everything" choosing a differentiator - A proven three-phase, seven-step methodology for process change - Why process change is needed & where we will go the Process Case for Action, Vision, & Goals